-- 11 The main thrust has been to concentrate on the Statement of Total Return.
-By showing in one statement the combined return of net income and net gains/losses to the unit trust, the unitholders will be given a complete picture of the financial performance of the unit trust during that period. - 12 The annual report will contain the financial statements as set out below, together with the reports of the managers and trustees. - 13 The recommendations concerning the annual and interim reports of unit trusts are set out in paragraphs 18 and 19.
+- The main thrust has been to concentrate on the Statement of Total Return.
+By showing in one statement the combined return of net income and net gains/losses to the unit trust or VCC, the unitholders/shareholders will be given a complete picture of the financial performance of the unit trust or VCC during that period. - The annual report will contain the financial statements as set out below, together with the reports of the managers and trustees for unit trust, and directors' statement for VCC. - The recommendations concerning the annual and interim reports of unit trusts and VCCs are set out in paragraphs 17, 18 and 19.